publiccodenet/about/contributor-guides/for-staff.md

 * Splitwise - if you want to join the shared lunch groceries
 * Attend morning standup ritual at 10:00
 * Attend sprint retrospective & planning - review the kanbans beforehand
-* Tentoo NMBRS ESS (employee self service) mobile app - to [request leave](../activities/staff-management/leave.md), [file expenses](../activities/staff-management/expense.md) and see your payslips
+* Tentoo NMBRS ESS (employee self service) mobile app.
+When setting up the app, use the following domain: "tentoo.nmbrs.nl" and log-in using your credentials - to [request leave](../activities/staff-management/leave.md), [file expenses](../activities/staff-management/expense.md) and see your payslips

 Any of your new coworkers will be glad to help! <3